 Name Designation 1.
 Dato' Fu Ah Kiow @ Oh (Fu) Soon Guan Non-Independent Non-Executive Chairman 2.
 Ling Cheng Fah @ Ling Cheng Ming Independent Non-Executive Director 3.
 Datuk Haji Muhamad Shapiae Bin Mat Ali Independent Non-Executive Director 4.
 Chen Kuok Chin Independent Non-Executive Director 5.
 Yong Seng Huat Non-Independent Non-Executive Director 6.
 Chang Chu Shien Non-Independent Non-Executive Director 7.
-Ong Yoong Nyock Non-Independent Executive Directors 8.
-Yong Kwee Lian Non-Independent Executive Directors 9.
-Ong Wei Kuan Non-Independent Executive Directors 10.
-Christina Ong Chu Voon Non-Independent Executive Directors
+Ong Yoong Nyock Non-Independent Managing Director 8.
+Yong Kwee Lian Non-Independent Executive Director 9.
+Ong Wei Kuan Non-Independent Executive Director 10.
+Christina Ong Chu Voon Non-Independent Executive Director

 Based on the current Board composition, the Board meets the requirement pursuant to Paragraph 15.02 of the Main Market Listing Requirements where at least 2 directors or one third of the Board of Directors, whichever is higher, are independent directors.
+In the event of any vacancy in the Board composition, resulting in non-compliance with the aforesaid, the Company must fill the vacancy within 3 months.

 The Directors, with their different background and specialisation, collectively bring with them a wide range of experience and expertise in areas such as finance, corporate affairs, legal, marketing and operations.
 The Board comprises of members from various professions with individual personalised quality, expertise, skills and relevant market and industry knowledge and ensures at all times that necessary financial and human resources are in place for the Company to meet its strategic objectives.
-The profile of each Director is set out on pages 16 to 20 of this Annual Report.
+The profile of each Director is set out on pages 17 to 21 of this Annual Report.